oracle/ojdbc-extensions/ojdbc-provider-oci/README.md

 The SEPS Wallet Provider provides Oracle JDBC with a username and password managed by the OCI Vault service, stored in a Secure External Password Store (SEPS) wallet.
 This is a Resource Provider identified by the name `ojdbc-provider-oci-vault-seps`.

+- The SEPS wallet securely stores encrypted database credentials, including the username, password, and connection strings.
+These credentials can be stored as default values, such as **oracle.security.client.default_username** and **oracle.security.client.default_password**, or as indexed credentials, for example, **oracle.security.client.username1**, **oracle.security.client.password1**, and **oracle.security.client.connect_string1**.

 - The provider first retrieves the default credentials (oracle.security.client.default_username and oracle.security.client.default_password).
 If the default credentials are not found, it looks for indexed connection strings